pascalpoizat/pascalpoizat.github.io/src/publications.md

 **this page is experimental and uses a bibtex file that is not up to date**

-It may appear empty on `pascalpoizat.github.io` since the GitHub Page workflow does not accept the jekyll-scholar gem.

 {% assign max='now'|date:"%Y" %}
 {% assign min=max|minus: 5 %}
 {% assign smin=min|plus: "" %}